-The harder you push the more points you win.
+The harder you push, the more points you win.
 It’s as simple as that.

-These Halo points are reset to zero every Monday and you start a new week with a new goal!
+These Halo points are reset to zero every Monday, and you start a new week with a new goal!

-Heart-healthy requires you to complete 150 – 299 points on a weekly basis.
-A very active regimen on the other hand required 300+ weekly points.
+Heart-healthy requires you to complete 150 – 299 points weekly.

 Although the Amazon Halo points is quite intuitive, we couldn’t find a way to change the weekly goal for Halo activity points.
 That being said, the tracker can auto-detect the type and intensity of your exercise and assign appropriate points.
 This makes it super convenient.